Learning to Optimize: A Primer and A Benchmark: Introduction

 L2O aims to generate optimizers with the following strengths: \begin{enumerate} \item An optimizer learned by L2O is expected to complete a set of optimizees from the same task distribution at a much faster speed than classic methods.
 In particular, such an L2O method can run even faster than so-called optimal methods such as Nesterov’s faster gradient descent (FGD) \cite{nesterov2005smooth} on a set of problems well suited for these optimal methods. \item The learned optimizer may also return a higher-quality solution to a difficult task than classic methods given a similar amount of computing budget.
 For instance, an L2O method can recover a sparse signal that is much more faithful (meanwhile much faster) than LASSO\footnote{In this example, the task is to recover a sparse signal, not necessarily solving the LASSO minimization.}. \end{enumerate} Therefore, when it comes to a small set of optimization tasks, L2O presents a potential approach to break the limits of analytic methods.

 L2O has started to demonstrate great potential in some areas of optimization and applications.
 Examples include convex $\ell_1$-minimization \cite{gregor2010learning}, neural network training \cite{andrychowicz2016learning}, black-box optimization \cite{chen2017learning} and combinatorial optimization \cite{khalil2017learning}.
 For example, a class of L2O methods, in the form of algorithm unrolling (which we review below), has state-of-the-art results in compressed sensing and inverse problems.
 The L2O methods in~\cite{Chen_Liu_Wang_Yin_2018,LiuChenWangYin2019_alista} converge much faster than the classic ISTA/FISTA optimizers~(see \Cref{fig:lista}), using an order-of-magnitude fewer iterations on unseen optimizees from the same distribution to reach the same accuracy.
-Application areas benefiting from L2O methods include computer vision \cite{Wang_Liu_Chang_Ling_Yang_Huang_2016,zhang2018ista,Corbineau_Bertocchi_Chouzenoux_Prato_Pesquet_2019}, medical imaging \cite{liang2020deep}, signal processing and communication \cite{Borgerding_Schniter_Rangan_2017,balatsoukas2019deep}, as well as computational biology \cite{cao2019learning,chen2019rna}.
+Application areas benefiting from L2O methods include computer vision \cite{Wang_Liu_Chang_Ling_Yang_Huang_2016,zhang2018ista,Corbineau_Bertocchi_Chouzenoux_Prato_Pesquet_2019}, medical imaging \cite{liang2020deep,yin2021end}, signal processing and communication \cite{Borgerding_Schniter_Rangan_2017,balatsoukas2019deep}, policy learning \cite{marino2020iterative}, game theory \cite{vadori2020calibration,vadori2021consensus}, computational biology \cite{cao2019learning,chen2019rna}, and even software engineering \cite{agrawal2020better}.
 For example, the applications of algorithm unrolling, a popular form of model-based L2O, has been specifically reviewed in Section \ref{app}.
 As another example, in the practical application of domain adaptation, model-free L2O has demonstrated the ability to adapt a pre-trained classifier to a new domain at less computational resource costs, achieving the same accuracy or generalization performance~\cite{li_2020_halo,chen2020automated}.